gaurijo/the-last-airbender-2301/README.md

 ### Instructions

-Using an Airbender API provided to you by your instructors, retrieve a subset of information, and display the relevant information per the instructions from your instructor.
+Using an Airbender API

+-- retrieve All Avatars
+-- retrieve Characters by Nation
+-- retrieve a Character by its ID

 ### Versions